 - Put your primary focus, above all else, on creating progressive overload.

 If you like upper/lower, the 3 or 4 day version of The Muscle Building Workout Routine is the program I highly recommend.
 It already gets all of this just right.

-If you prefer a more traditional looking “bodybuilding” style routine, but one that removes all of the bullshit mentioned in this article and adjusts everything in a way that is actually effective and ideal, then my Bodybuilding 2.0 program included in The Best Workout Routines is one I highly recommend.
+If you prefer a more traditional looking “bodybuilding” style routine, but one that removes all of the bullshit mentioned in this article and adjusts everything in a way that is actually effective and ideal, then my Bodybuilding 2.0 program included in Superior Muscle Growth is one I highly recommend.

 The Big Point

 So what’s the big take home message of this never-ending article?
 It’s pretty simple.